microsoft/atlas-design/integration/README.md

 ## Accessibility testing with Axe and Playwright

-Although we must rely primarily on careful functional testing and code review to ensure a high standard of accessibility, we've also adopted automated accessibilty with [Playwright and AXE](https://playwright.dev/docs/accessibility-testing) testing in pipelines to ensure we don't forget to write accessible components and documentation examples.
+Although we must rely primarily on careful functional testing and code review to ensure a high standard of accessibility, we've also adopted automated accessibility with [Playwright and AXE](https://playwright.dev/docs/accessibility-testing) testing in pipelines to ensure we don't forget to write accessible components and documentation examples.

 Some major things to remember are: